This is the first in a series of articles that will share some of what I’m reading out on the web.

 Rob earns his money in two primary ways – freelance writing and his blog.

 Rob runs a pretty successful blog and earned around $2,000 last month.
 I won’t go into a ton of detail about that because you can read all about it on his latest income/expenses page.

 As for his freelancing writing, he doesn’t post about that, but considering his UpWork profile shows him charging $125/hr, he must be earning a few thousand a month, minimum.

 He is earning a decent salary (or better) while working on his $300 laptop from wherever he wants.
 It really doesn’t sound like work at all!
 This is exactly the kind of lifestyle that I advocate.

 Investing that Money

 Let’s bring it back around to the most important topic – Investing.
-You know that investing money is the key toward financial independence and long term income and wealth.
+You know that investing money is the key to financial independence and long-term income and wealth.

 MoneyNomad is dedicated mostly toward the digital nomad lifestyle, but there are several informative articles about investing as well.
 His preferred investments are with Motif, and Betterment, but also likes LendingClub (I used Lending Club as well).
 I’ll also point out he is a big fan of Fundrise, an online crowdfunding website for real estate (read my review of Fundrise).

 Guess what, he also has dabbled in real estate investing as well.